mrquincle/mrquincle.github.io/source/_posts/2018-01-30-inference-in-deep-learning.markdown

 There have been already several developments:

-* A stick-breaking variational autoencoder ([Nalisnick and Smyth, 2017](https://arxiv.org/pdf/1605.06197.pdf)) where the latent variables are represented by a stick-breaking process (SB-VAE);
+* A stick-breaking variational autoencoder ([Nalisnick and Smyth, 2017](https://arxiv.org/pdf/1605.06197.pdf)) where the latent variables are represented by a stick-breaking process (SB-VAE).
+The inference is done using stochastic gradient descent, which requires a representation where the parameters of a distribution are separated from an independent stochastic noise factor, called a **differentiable, non-centered parametrization** (DNCP).
+With a Gaussian distribution this is done through the **reparameterization trick** (see below).
+For a stick-breaking process Beta random variables need to be sampled.
+This can be done by drawing $$x \sim Gamma(\alpha,1)$$ and $$y \sim Gamma(\beta,1)$$ and have $$v = x/(x+y)$$, corresponding to $$v \sim Beta(\alpha,\beta)$$.
+This does not work as a DNCP though, because Gamma does not have one w.r.t. the shape parameter.
+When close to zero an inverse CDF might be used.
+However, the authors opt for a so-called Kumaraswamy distribution;
 * A nested Chinese Restaurant Process as a prior on the latent variables ([Goyal et al., 2017](https://arxiv.org/pdf/1703.07027.pdf));
 * An (ordinary) Gaussian mixture as a prior distribution on the latent variables ([Dilokthanakul et al., 2017](https://arxiv.org/pdf/1611.02648.pdf)), but see [this interesting blog post](http://ruishu.io/2016/12/25/gmvae/) for a critical review (GMVAE);
 * A deep latent Gaussian mixture model ([Nalisnick et al, 2016](http://www.ics.uci.edu/~enalisni/BDL_paper20.pdf)) where a Gaussian mixture is used as the approximate posterior (DLGMM);